Soft-Di[M]O: Improving One-Step Discrete Image Generation with Soft Embeddings: Conclusion

 \section{Conclusion}

 In this work, we advance visual MDM distillation by integrate additional post-training techniques to the \DiMO{} framework.
-Our approach tackles key challenges of discontinuity by proposing \emph{soft embedding}.
-Through extensive experiments across various tasks—class-to-image generation, text-to-image generation—and different pretrained models demonstrate that \method{} consistently surpasses the base teacher MDMs and other distilled variants.
-This work demonstrates the power of distribution matching methods on distillation for MDMs, contributes to the growing community of research exploring efficient generation of discrete data.
+Our approach tackles key challenges of discontinuity by proposing \emph{soft embedding}. {Through theoretical justification and extensive experiments across multiple tasks, including class-to-image generation and text-to-image generation, we show that with diverse pretrained models \method{} consistently surpasses both the base teacher MDMs and other distilled variants.} This work demonstrates the power of distribution matching methods on distillation for MDMs, contributes to the growing community of research exploring efficient generation of discrete data.